tomash/showoff-euruko-static/README.md

     $ cd showoff-euruko-static
     $ showoff serve

-And then the slides can be viewed by pointing browser to http://localhost:9090
+Then the slides can be viewed by pointing browser to http://localhost:9090